State Interlock ProgramsWA Interlock Scheme

 Yes.
 You must present the vehicle for each monthly service.
 Failure to attend in person may result in an extension to your interlock period.

-How often do I have to be serviced?
+How often does the alcohol interlock device have to be serviced?

 If you elect to participate in the scheme, servicing is to be completed monthly on the anniversary of your installation.

-If you choose not to participate in the scheme but have the interlock installed, after the initial service period you may return for service bi-monthly.
+If you choose not to participate in the scheme but have the alcohol interlock device installed, after the initial service period you may return for service bi-monthly.

 How do I complete the program?